14 Sep Why Virginia Is Underrated

 There are a lot of renowned travel destinations within the U.S. Big cities like New York, Chicago, Los Angeles, and Miami bring tourists to all different parts of the country; the Pacific Northwest and American Southwest attract nature lovers; and beautiful beaches in several coastal states (not to mention Hawaii!) are always popular draws.
 But there are also pockets of the country that probably don’t get the attention they deserve from travelers, whether within the U.S. or from abroad.

-One such area is the state of Virginia.
+One such area is the state of Virginia, which we think is one of the best states to visit.
 While there may not be one overarching reason to travel there, like Las Vegas is for Nevada, or Chicago for Illinois, this is a wonderful state with a lot to offer.
 These are just a few reasons it’s an underrated travel destination.

 We tend to associate preserved historical areas with middle school class trips and the like, and to be sure that’s true of historic, colonial Williamsburg as well.
 There’s definitely an educational aspect to this destination, and some may find that it’s all a bit too pageant-like.
 But for those who are interested in history and/or fascinated by the era of the colonies and the American Revolution, it’s still a lot of fun to visit.
 You can take tours of neighborhoods, see buildings that have been either preserved or recreated from the 18th century, and get a genuine feel for what life may have been like for Virginia colonists.
 There are also a lot of fun old timey restaurants, and in fact there’s even a pub crawl – so rest assured, this area isn’t just for young students!